lski/lski-request/README.md

 - `isDate`

     Does a simple check to see if a value is a Date object

 - `isArray`

     Does a simple check to see if a value is an Array (Not an array like object e.g. arguments)

 ## Cors (Cross-Origin Resource Sharing)

-As most modern browsers support Cors requests now, this API simply 'works' with Cors requests and deliberately does not do anything to poly-fill CORS requests for browsers that dont support it.
-This is because it would bloat the API and would only be for a small percentage of browsers that also happen to make Cors requests.
+As most modern browsers support Cors requests now, this API simply 'works' with Cors requests and deliberately does not do anything to poly-fill CORS requests for the few browsers (IE 9 and below) that dont support it.
+However this was decided as it would bloat the API when only a few scenerios require it.

 If you need to support a browser that doesnt support Cors requests and actually needs to make some Cors requests there are several techniques and poly-fills available to you E.g. [Xdomain](https://github.com/jpillora/xdomain).
-Although not recommended, it is also possible to change the function that generates the XmHttpRequest object to support some more advanced extension of the API, for instance to use an XDomainRequest rather than an XmlHttpRequest object.
+Although not recommended, it is also possible to change the function `_createRequest()` that generates the XmHttpRequest object to support some more advanced extension of the API, for instance to use an XDomainRequest rather than an XmlHttpRequest object.

 ## Support